puppetlabs-toy-chest/puppet-quest-guide/quests/ntp.md

 <div class = "lvm-task-number"><p>Task 1:</p></div>

 Use the Puppet module tool to install the Puppet Labs `ntp` module.
+(If you've already installed the modules from the cache, this task should already be marked as complete and you can skip this step.)

     puppet module install puppetlabs-ntp